-You Pay
+Standard Option Benefits You Pay Medical services provided by physicians: Diagnostic and treatment In-network: primary care physician (PCP) \$25 copayment services provided in the office Tier 1 premium-designated specialist \$50 copayment, Non-designated specialist \$75 copayment Out-of-network: Out -of-network provider: 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible hasbeen met).
+Services provided by a hospital: Inpatient In-network: Tier 1 Premium Designated network hospital: 20% after annual deductible has been met; Out-of-network: 50% of the Plan allowance and any difference between our allowance and the billed amount and annual deductible has been met Outpatient (Non- In-network: 20% after deductible has been met surgical) Out-of-network: 50% of the plan allowance and any difference between our allowance and the billed amount (after deductible has been met) Emergency benefits: Emergency Room of Hospital \$250 copayment per visit in-network or out-of-network Urgent Care Facility In-network: \$100 copayment per visit Out-of-network: 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met) Mental health and substance abuse treatment: Regular cost sharing Prescription drugs: In-network benefits only Retail pharmacy Up to 30-day supply at retail (in-network only) Tier 1: \$10 copayment

+1

+Tier 2: \$35 copayment

+Tier 3: \$60 copayment

+Tier 4: \$100 copayment

+Mail order Up to 90-days at Mail Order (in-network only)

-In-network: \$25 copayment per visit to PCP;
+Tier 1: \$25 copayment

-\$50 copayment per visit to Tier 1 premium-designated Specialist;

-\$75 copayment per visit to non-premium-designated Specialist

-Out of Network: 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met)

-In-network: Premium-Designated network hospital 20% after \$500 per occurrence deductible ( after annual deductible has been met);

-Non- Premium-designated in-network hospital - 20% after \$1,000 per occurrence deductible (after annual deductible has been met)

-Out-of-Network: 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met) plus \$1,000 per occurrence deductible.

-In network - 20% after annual deductible has been met

-Out-of-network - 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met)

-In-network: \$250 copayment per visit
+Tier 2: \$87.50 copayment

+Tier 3: \$150 copayment

-Out-of-network: \$250 copayment per visit
+Tier 4: \$250 copayment

-In-network: \$100 copayment per visit
+Vision care: Routine Eye Examination

+In-network \$25 copayment

-Out-of-network: 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met)
+Out-of-Network::50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met)

-Regular cost sharing

-In-Network Benefits ONLY

-Tier 1 \$10

-Tier 2 - \$35

-Tier 3 - \$60

-Tier 4- \$100 Mail order ( up to 90 Tier 1- \$25 day supply) Tier 2 - \$87.50 Tier 3 - \$150 Tier 4 - \$250 Vision- Routine Eye In-network: \$25 copayment per vist Examination Out of network: 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met) Annual Deductible: In-network: \$500 Self Only, \$1000 Self Plus One and Self and Family Out-of-network: \$1,000 Self only; \$2,000 Self Plus One and Self and Family Protection against catastrophic costs (out-of- In-Network: You pay nothing after: \$3,000 Self Only; \$6,000 Self Plus One and Self and Family pocket maximum): Out-of-Network: You pay nothing after: \$6,000 Self Only; \$12,000 Self Plus One and Self and Family
+Annual Deductible In-network \$500 Self only, \$1,000 Self Plus One and Self and Family

+Out-of-network: \$1,000 Self only, \$2,000 Self Plus One and Self and Family

+Protection against You pay nothing after:

+catastrophic costs (out-of-pocket maximum): In-network: \$3,000 Self only; \$6,000 Self plus One and Self and Family

+Out-of-Network: \$6,000 Self only; \$12,000 Self Plus One and Self and Family